 These two tools are best for getting *organic* visitors from Google.
 They are free too 🙂

 It is important to create social media accounts for your blog.
-Experiment with various platforms that you believe will give your blog a good coverage.
+Experiment with various platforms that you believe will give your blog good coverage.
 Find the ideal social media platforms, fit for your blog.

 Social media is probably the most influential platform for reaching a wider readership.
 Start with the common social media platforms.
 My top picks are Twitter and Facebook – the most used platforms in PNG.